oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

 4. Close the text file tab to return to the Launcher page.
    ![Connect to ADB](images/connect-to-adb-04.png)

-5. Return to your Oracle Cloud browser tab click on **Database Connection**.
+5. Return to your Oracle Cloud browser tab and click on **Database Connection**.
   ![Connect to ADB](images/connect-to-adb-06-v3a.png)

 6. Scroll down to the Connection Strings section.
 For TLS Authentication, select **TLS**.
 This is required to allow Thin mode connections.
-Then Under Connection String click the elipse and then click **Copy** for the TNS Name ending in \_low.
+Then Under Connection String click the ellipsis and then click **Copy** for the TNS Name ending in \_low.
   ![Connect to ADB](images/connect-to-adb-07a.png)

 7. Return to your JupyterLab browser tab.
 As done previously, click on the Text File tile to create another new text file.
 Paste the connection string just copied from your Autonomous Database.
 Then save the file and rename to **my-dsn.txt**.